gerasimsergey/Simplicity_public/README.md

 Simplicity
 ==========

-Simplicity is a mail client for OS X.
+Simplicity is a mail client for macOS.

-It will replace the Mail.app on my Mac eventually.
+It will replace the Apple Mail on my Mac eventually.

 Features
 --------